thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 the purpose (e.g., encipherment, signature, certificate signing) of the key contained in the certificate."

-The Key Usage extension SHOULD be set; if it is set, it MUST be marked critical, and the keyCertSign purpose MUST be set.
-If the Root CA issues CRLs, the cRLSign purpose MUST also be set.
-Additional key usages MAY be set depending on the intended usage of the public key.
-The digitalSignature purpose is not required for a Root CA certificate.
+The Key Usage extension SHOULD be set in Root CA certificates.
+If present, it MUST be marked critical and MUST include keyCertSign.
+If the CA signs CRLs, cRLSign MUST also be set.
+The digitalSignature bit is only needed when the same CA key is used to sign objects other than certificates or CRLs, such as OCSP responses.

+The extension MAY be omitted only in closed deployments where all relying parties are configured to accept the Root CA certificate as a trust anchor according to local policy without processing the Key Usage extension.

 ### Extended Key Usage